tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 Collection filtering
 --------------------

-All collection will be lazily initialized, this happens when a to many relation is resolved.
+All collections will be lazily initialized, this happens when a to many relation is resolved.
 However, we don't just want to return all rows in the database.
 The elements in the collection should be filtered depending on, for example, the current business unit or security.